-|"The most simple, natural remedy for mild to moderate eczema is prevention through moisturizing.
-However, slathering on any old lotion at any time won't necessarily provide relief"|
+"The most simple, natural remedy for mild to moderate eczema is prevention through moisturizing.
+However, slathering on any old lotion at any time won't necessarily provide relief"

+These are some of the most common differences between psoriasis and eczema.
 Of course, when it comes to diagnosis, treatment, and awareness of potential complications, it's important to distinguish between psoriasis and eczema.
 (We should also note here that if either of these skin conditions is suspected, it's important to go see a doctor.)